 He possibly would have closed those deals without the tracking in place, but his profit would be far less because of the wasted marketing dollars he was spending before he had tracking in place.

 Implement the Google Conversion Tag + make sure you’re using a website system that helps track your leads and tell you where each lead came from.
 That information alone could save you tens of thousands of dollars per year.

 There are a lot of factors, including time of the year, the state of the economy, and geographic location, which can make it difficult to accurately measure the success of your ads if you don’t use the proper tracking techniques.

 Compare the before and after advertising traffic from your Carrot website.
 Also, your PPC manager should be able to provide you with weekly and/or monthly PPC reports.

 You can also be proactive.
 When talking with your leads, don’t forget to ask them the obvious question.

 How did they find your website?

-PPC might not be a cost-effective alternative in very competitive markets unless you can ensure a large enough marketing budget, or be willing to limit your amount of traffic if you’re using Bing… but either way… putting in place what you learned in this blog post is essential in competitive markets.
+PPC might not be a cost-effective alternative in very competitive markets unless you can ensure a large enough marketing budget or be willing to limit your traffic if you’re using Bing… but either way… putting in place what you learned in this blog post is essential in competitive markets.
 Let your PPC be a great compliment to your SEO campaign.